 You Can Go On A “Detox”, “Juice Cleanse”, or “Juice Fast” To Lose Fat

-This is an especially popular myth, and it has so much staying power because it involves something people know they’re supposed to do but don’t: eat enough fruit and vegetables.
+The myth that a juice cleanse can help with weight loss has so much staying power because it involves something people know they don’t do enough of: eat fruit and vegetables.

-Juice cleanses promise to remove harmful “toxins” from your body, which are blamed for causing everything such as tiredness, sluggishness, poor health, and of course: weight gain.
+Juice cleanses promise to detox harmful “toxins” from your body, which are blamed for causing everything from tiredness, sluggishness and poor health to of course weight gain.

 Because of what happens when you go on a 3-day ANYTHING fast: you deprive your body of essential macronutrients, causing you to go into a temporary caloric deficit as well as significantly reducing the amount of glycogen in your body.
 This has a significant effect on weight loss, albeit temporary weight loss.

 Reduced glycogen in your body has a significant effect on your weight because water bonds to glycogen at a rate of about 3.5 grams per gram of glycogen.
-Cut out the glycogen when you go on a juice “cleanse” for a couple of days and all you’ve done is lose water weight, which you’ll gain right back after your expensive “detox” ends.
+Cut out the glycogen when you go on a juice “cleanse” for a couple of days and all you’ve done is mostly lose water weight, energy and lean body mass.
+In a couple days you’ll gain all the body weight back, along with the glycogen stores, after your expensive “detox” ends.